slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-11/packetizer_raw_output.md

 Clarify that OCS failures in a fragmented datagram must result in reassembly failure without delivering any zero-length fragments to the user.

+**Severity:** High
+  *Basis:* This inconsistency can cause observable differences in packet delivery, impacting application behavior and protocol robustness.

+**Confidence:** High

 ---

 ## Report 7: 9868-11-7